What is counselling?

 Do you offer counselling near me?

+If you are looking for a counsellor in Edinburgh then please do get in touch.
 I work from a quiet and private counselling room on Hopetoun Crescent in central Edinburgh, a short walk from Broughton Street and the top of Leith Walk and close to transport links.
 There is a small flight of steps up to the front door and buzzer entry to the building.

 Registered Member MBACP (Accred), AccMCOSCA, FHEA